 Blueberry Hill Family Restaurant in Las Vegas, Nevada

-After a late night in Las Vegas, I slept in and was in the mood for an early afternoon brunch.
-Being a Sunday morning, I knew I wasn’t the only person with this idea.
-If I wanted breakfast anywhere in Las Vegas, odds are I would have to wait.
-And, this was no different at Blueberry Hill Family Restaurant.
+After a late night in Las Vegas, I slept in and woke up craving an early afternoon brunch.
+Since it was Sunday morning, I knew I wasn’t the only person with this idea.

 Interior